 Don’t Wrap the Gifts

 Unless it is a small shower with only a few people attending, don’t wrap the gifts.
 The process of opening all the gifts, pretending to be wowed by every single one so that your friends and family don’t feel bad that you now have three of the same baby blanket can take forever.
-Instead of having the gift opening be the “main event” of the shower, have the unwrapped presents set down on a table where everyone can admire them.
+Instead of the gift opening being the “main event” of the shower, set unwrapped presents on a table where everyone can admire them.
 That way everyone can see the beautiful diaper cake you bought for the Mom-to-Be without feeling like they are a hostage until the gift giving ceremony is complete.

-You can throw a baby shower however you want, but following the above tips is going to make sure that you have the best time possible that the new parents will remember and cherish forever.
+Following the above tips is going to make sure that you have the best time possible.
+It will be an event that the new parents will remember and cherish forever.